NEW BRUNSWICK, N.J. (AP) -- Johnson & Johnson is being offered $4.15 billion by The Carlyle Group for its Ortho-Clinical Diagnostics business.

-J&J, based in New Brunswick, N.J., has until March 31 to decide whether to accept the offer.
-Johnson & Johnson executives plan to discuss the offer Tuesday, when the health giant and consumer products company reports fourth-quarter results.
-The company said Thursday that it will consult with works councils and trade unions representing the unit's employees before making a decision.
+The New Brunswick, N.J., company has until the end of March to decide whether to accept the offer.
+Johnson & Johnson executives will discuss the offer Tuesday, when the health giant and consumer products company reports fourth-quarter results.
+The company said Thursday that it will consult with works councils and trade unions representing that unit's employees before making a decision.

 The Ortho-Clinical business makes equipment for screening blood supplies and detecting and diagnosing conditions such as HIV, diabetes and high cholesterol.
 The company said a year ago that it was exploring alternatives such as a sale or spinoff for that business.

 Company shares are up 25 cents, to $95.05, in premarket trading.